Skip to main content

 Dynamic field access (->)

-Load a dynamic field from on-chain storage:
+Load a dynamic field from onchain storage:

 {parent->['key']} — dynamic field with string key 'key'